keithrbennett/rexe/README.md

 end
 ```

 To digress a bit, why would you want this?
 You might want to be able to go to another room until a long job completes, and be notified when it is done.
 The `valkyries` method will launch a browser window pointed to Richard Wagner's "Ride of the Valkyries" starting at a lively point in the music.
-(The `open` command is Mac specific and could be replaced with `start` on Windows, a browser command name, etc.) [^2]
+(The `open` command is Mac specific and could be replaced with `start` on Windows, a browser command name, etc.) [see footnote ^2]

  If you like this kind of audio notification, you could download public domain audio files and use a command like player like `afplay` on Mac OS, or `mpg123` or `ogg123` on Linux.
 This approach is lighter weight, requires no network access, and will not leave an open browser window for you to close.